Confidential Computing¶

 - Trust boundary: the TEE perimeter encloses the CVM and the GPU's protected memory.
 The KVM/QEMU hypervisor, host OS, cloud management software, and all other VMs sit outside this boundary and are treated as untrusted.

-- Attestation: before any workload runs, you can cryptographically verify the full hardware stack.
-CPU and GPU attestation are independent: the AMD-SP issues a signed SEV-SNP report (VCEK-signed ECDSA, tied to the firmware TCB version) verifiable against AMD's certificate chain, while
+-kernel/-initrd/-append) and SEV-SNP kernel hashes enabled, so a SHA-384 digest of the OVMF firmware, kernel, initramfs, and kernel command line is folded into the SEV-SNP launch measurement.
+The attestation report therefore covers your exact boot chain — not only that the hardware is genuine, but that the firmware, kernel and initrd that booted are the ones you expect.
+You can recompute and verify this yourself (see Verify measured boot). - Attestation: before any workload runs, you can cryptographically verify the full stack.
+CPU and GPU attestation are independent: the AMD-SP issues a signed SEV-SNP report (VCEK-signed ECDSA, tied to the firmware TCB version and the launch measurement above) verifiable against AMD's certificate chain, while

 nvattestperforms GPU-only remote attestation — proving the GPU is genuine, firmware is unmodified, and CC mode is active.